Encoding of probability distributions for Asymmetric Numeral Systems: Conclusions and further work

 There was presented PVQ-based practical quantization and encoding for probability distributions especially for tANS, also the best practical known to the author symbol spread for this variant.

 This is initial version of article, further work is planned, for example:

-\begin{itemize} \item In practice there is rather a nonuniform probability distribution on the simplex of distributions $S_D$ - various practical scenarios should be tested and optimized for, like separately for 3 different data types in Zstandard. \item Also we can use some adaptive approach e.g. encode difference from distribution in the previous frame e.g. using CDF (cumulative distribution function) evolution like: \verb"CDF[s] += (mixCDF[s] - CDF[s])>>rate", where \verb"mixCDF" vector can be calculated from the previous frame or partially encoded, \verb"rate" is fixed or encoded forgetting rate. \item The used deformation by coordinate-wise powers is simple, but might allow for better optimizations e.g. analogous to adaptive quantization in \cite{aq}, what is planned for further investigation. \item Choice of offsets optimizations, handling of very low probabilities, might allow for further improvements. \item Combined optimization with further entropy coder like tANS might be worth considering, also fast and accurate optimization of symbol spread. \end{itemize}
+\begin{itemize} \item In practice there is rather a nonuniform probability distribution on the simplex of distributions $S_D$ - various practical scenarios should be tested and optimized for, like separately for 3 different data types in Zstandard. \item Also we can use some adaptive approach e.g. encode difference from distribution in the previous frame e.g. using CDF (cumulative distribution function) evolution like: \verb"CDF[s] += (mixCDF[s] - CDF[s])>>rate", where \verb"mixCDF" vector can be calculated from the previous frame or partially encoded, \verb"rate" is fixed or encoded forgetting rate.
+The discussed approximations (low $K$ PVQ denominator, buckets, prefix tree) can be used as such \verb"mixCDF" for probability update. \item The used deformation by coordinate-wise powers is simple, but might allow for better optimizations e.g. analogous to adaptive quantization in \cite{aq}, what is planned for further investigation. \item Choice of offsets optimizations, handling of very low probabilities, might allow for further improvements. \item Combined optimization with further entropy coder like tANS might be worth considering, also fast and accurate optimization of symbol spread. \end{itemize}